tbwilkie/ActiveDirectoryHomeLab/README.md

  ### [YouTube Demonstration](https://youtu.be/yPUKnArW0NQ)

 <h2>Description</h2>
 Project consists of creating a virtual network in VMWare Workstation that consists of an Active Directory Domain Server with DHCP and remote access for domain connected devices, and a Windows 10 virtual machine.
-Utilizing PowerShell and a script, I add bulk user to the active directory with ease, then demonstrate how a user account can then access a domina connect device, in this case our Windows 10 virtual machine.
+Utilizing PowerShell and a script, I add new users in bulk to active directory with ease.
+Then I demonstrate how a new user with their account credentials can then access a domian connected device, in this case our Windows 10 virtual machine.
 <br />